KxSystems/docs/docs/ref/dotq.md

  .Q.x12      decode base64
 ```

+In non-partitioned databases the partitioned database state variables remain undefined.

 ## `.Q.addmonths`

 Syntax: `.Q.addmonths[x;y]`

 Where `x` is a date and `y` is an int, returns `x` plus `y` months.
 (Since V2.4.)

 ```q
 q).Q.addmonths[2007.10.16;6 7]
 2008.04.16 2008.05.16
 ```

 If the date `x` is near the end of the month and (`x.month + y`)’s month has fewer days than `x.month`, the result may spill over to the following month.

 ```q
 q).Q.addmonths[2006.10.29;4]
 2007.03.01